-As of March 31, 2020, CFG's CCB was 4.5%, well above the U.S. Basel III Standardized CCB of 2.5%.
+As of September 30, 2020, CFG's CCB was 5.2%, well above the U.S. Basel III Standardized CCB of 2.5%.
 As a result, we are not subject to payout ratio limitations on our distributions or certain discretionary executive compensation.
-On March 20, 2020, the FRB and the other federal banking regulators issued an interim final rule as a result of the COVID-19 pandemic relative to the definition of eligible retained income(1).
-As a result, eligible retained income at March 31, 2020 was \$448 million, consisting of the average net income over the preceding four quarters.
+In reaction to the COVID-19 pandemic, on October 8, 2020, the FRB and the other federal banking regulators adopted a final rule relative to the definition of eligible retained income(1).
+As a result, eligible retained income at September 30, 2020 was \$263 million, consisting of the average net income over the preceding four quarters.